Keep reading for some fun Olive My Love activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 - Perfect to use as valentines for your little one’s family and friends!

-COLOR MATCHING FREEBIE
+FREE COLOR MATCHING PRINTABLE

 Color matching is a great way to practice visual discrimination, which is an important building block in learning to read.